Roots of Polynomials and Umbilics of Surfaces: Proof of the Main Theorem

 \begin{Prop} For the polynomial $P_N$ associated with a non-degenerate umbilic point of order $N$ the Lagrangian conditions I to IV mean that the coefficients must satisfy

-where $N=2l+1$ or $N=2l+2$. \end{Prop} \begin{proof} Given $N$, the $R^N$ column of Figure 1 lists the lowerest order non-zero coefficients of $\bar{\partial}F$, namely those that enter into the definition of $P_N$.
+\end{Prop} \begin{proof} Given $N$, the $R^N$ column of Figure 1 lists the lowerest order non-zero coefficients of $\bar{\partial}F$, namely those that enter into the definition of $P_N$.
 The Lagrangian condition that these coefficients must satisfy are indicated by the boxes in which they lie.
-Equations (\ref{e:lag1a}) and (\ref{e:lag2a}) are obtained by inspection of the boxes that contain only these non-zero terms and lower order terms, which by assumption vanish. \end{proof} We now show that these relations are precisely the equations (\ref{e:rels}) given in the Introduction.
+Equations (\ref{e:lag1a}) and (\ref{e:lag2a}) are obtained by inspection of the boxes that contain only these non-zero terms and lower order terms, which by assumption vanish. \end{proof} We now show that these relations are precisely the equations for the second derivative of $P_N$ to be self-inversive.
+In more detail, let $P_N$ be a polynomial over ${\mathbb C}$ of degree $N$: